Prep 10 mins Cook 20 mins Eat 30 mins

 2. Clean swiss chard, remove ribs and coarsely chop the greens.
 Saute briefly in yam pot and add to baking dish.

-3. Melt butter in pan, add flour and whisk until blended.
+3. Melt butter in a small saucepan, add flour and whisk until blended.
 Let (the roux) cook for a few minutes.
 Add milk and continually whisk until thickened (into a bechamel sauce).
+Season with salt and pepper

 4. Place cooked yams in baking dish.
 Place cooked chard over yams.
 Pour milk mixture (or bechamel sauce) over veggies.
 Top with grated cheese and breadcrumbs.
 Bake at 350 degrees for 20 minutes or until top is browned.